Listings, Delistings and Other Developments in the Russian Sphere

 Registered attendees can request a Certiﬁcate of Attendance to demonstrate training to auditors and regulators.
 For any assistance please

 Eric J. Rudolph

-Prior to FTI, Stephen served 24 years in counterproliferation and export control roles for the U.S. Government.
-During his career, Stephen represented the United States’ national security and foreign policy interests to more than 65 countries and worked extensively with foreign federal ministries, licensing organizations, international customs services, international law enforcement agencies, and trade associations.
+Prior to FTI, Stephen served 24 years in counterproliferation and export control roles for the US Government.
+He represented the United States’ national security and foreign policy interests to over 66 countries and worked extensively with foreign federal ministries, licensing organizations, international customs services, international law enforcement agencies, and trade associations.